 The chief causes of death among adults are AIDS-related illnesses, tuberculosis, malaria and illnesses related to maternity; among children, malaria, pneumonia and diarrhoea.
 Uganda was the first African country openly to confront the menace of AIDS; the government runs a comprehensive information campaign directed at the general public.
 In 2013, 7.4 per cent of people aged 15–49 were HIV positive.

-Public spending on education was three per cent of GDP in 2012.
+Public spending on education was two per cent of GDP in 2014.
 There are seven years of primary education starting at the age of six, followed by six years of secondary, with cycles of four and two years.
 The government phased in free primary schooling from 1997 and free secondary from 2007.
-Some 25 per cent of pupils complete primary school (2010).
+Some 25 per cent of pupils complete primary school (2014).
 The school year starts in February.

 Makerere University (1922) and Mbarara University of Science and Technology (1989) are the longest-established public universities.
 Kyambogo University (2003), Gulu University (2004) and Busitema University (2007) were founded in the 2000s.
 The principal private universities include Busoga University (1999), Islamic University in Uganda (1988), Kampala International University (2001), Uganda Christian University (1997) and Uganda Martyrs University (1993).
 The female–male ratio for gross enrolment in tertiary education is 0.30:1 (2011).
 Literacy among people aged 15–24 is 87 per cent (2010).